JackyP/punditkit/README.md

 punditkit iris.csv
 ```

 Currently only Comma Separated Values (CSV) datasets are supported.
-For Excel
-spreadsheets, please Save As CSV to analyse using punditkit.
+Datasets
+within Excel spreadsheets can be analysed using punditkit, use Save As CSV from
+within Excel to convert to the right format.